TimMacy/ReadAloudSpeedster/README.md

 2. **Install** [ReadAloudSpeedster.js](https://raw.githubusercontent.com/TimMacy/ReadAloudSpeedster/refs/heads/main/ReadAloudSpeedster.js)

 ## Changelog
+- **4.0**: bug fixes and improvements. new toggleable options have been added to the settings menu: grouping Codex/Sora and "New project"/"See more" buttons, compacting search and library buttons, browsing to user or ChatGPT's responses.
 - **3.8.3**: Sora bug fix
 - **3.8.2**: adjustments for the latest changes
 - **3.8**: bug fixes and improvements. new toggleable option: Compact Search and Library Buttons